 As the contracted cleaning service for the university, ABM sets goals that are closely related to our benchmark of quality work and work ethic.
-They release their data each November to MSU Facilities.
+They release their data each November to McNeese Facilities.
 Their improvements in the 2019 report were: hiring an inspector to identify deficiencies, filling the vacant supervisor positions, and equipping each area within their service area with a maintenance cart and full stock of supplies for proper service.
 ABM also set a fixed buffing schedule and a fixed stripping and waxing schedule for floors.
-They also implemented Safety Training which happens each Friday.

 By ABM's reporting cycle in November 2020, SWLA had endured two hurricanes.
-ABM's action items changed significantly due to being in "recovery mode"--many contractors were on campus repairing damages in occupiable campus facilities, the football schedule had been rerouted to Spring, and a few buildings did not and would not come back on line.
+ABM's action items changed significantly due to being in "recovery mode".
+Many contractors were on campus repairing damages in occupiable campus facilities, the football schedule had been rerouted to Spring, and a few buildings did not and would not come back on line.
 In response, ABM concentrated primarily on floor maintenance after the contractors left, preparing for many more Spring Sports than usual, and filling staff vacancies as possible.
 Many ABM employees did not return after the storms which has put a strain on ABM.
 ABM continues with its scheduled training and safety programs.